wp-plugins/wooview/readme.txt

 == Changelog ==

+= 1.2.4 =
+* Fix compatibility more issues with WooCommerce 2.3
+* Fix issue with today’s dashboard reporting

 = 1.2.2 =
-* Fix compatibility more issuess with WooCommerce 2.2.8
+* Fix compatibility more issues with WooCommerce 2.2.8

 = 1.2.1 =
 * Fix compatibility issues with WooCommerce 2.2.0